batzpup/Redux-2-Patch/README.md

 # Yu-Gi-Oh!
-The Duelists of the Roses - Redux 2 Patch
+The Duelists of the Roses - Redux II Patch
-Clovis's Redux 2 Mod X-Delta Patch for Modding Duelist of the Roses NTSC-U/C
+Clovis's Redux II Mod X-Delta Patch for Modding Duelist of the Roses NTSC-U/C
 This guide explains how to apply the Redux 2 Patch to the NTSC-U/C version of **Yu-Gi-Oh!
 The Duelists of the Roses**.
 Follow the steps carefully to ensure a successful patching process.

 ## Changelog